motj1/Ggames-OS/readme.md

 # Ggames OS

-In my OS there are 3 games, Tic Tac Toe against an AI, Snake, and Chess.
+In my OS there are 6 games, Tic Tac Toe against an AI, Snake, Chess, a jumping cube, Prime spiral, and Conways game of life.

 ## Opening screen